ibexa/documentation-developer/docs/content_management/locations.md

 ![Visibility in two locations](locations_visibility.png)

-From the visitor's perspective a Location behaves the same whether its status is Hidden or Hidden by superior – it will be unavailable on the front page.
+From the visitor's perspective a Location behaves the same whether its status is Hidden or Hidden by superior – it's unavailable on the front page.

 The difference is that a Location Hidden by superior cannot be revealed separately from their parent(s).
-It will only become visible once all of its parent Locations are made visible again.
+It only becomes visible once all of its parent Locations are made visible again.

 A Hidden by superior status does not override a Hidden status.
 This means that if a Location is Hidden manually and later one of its ancestors is hidden as well,